FULLSHADE/fullshade.github.io/_posts/2020-03-05-driver-fuzzing.md

 ---
 layout: single
-title: Fuzzing drivers, techniques of the trade for discovering brand-new 0days
+title: Fuzzing Drivers, Techniques of the Trade for Discovering Brand-New 0days
 ---

 This post covers the needed knowledge to discover brand-new 0days throughout the internet, with this information, you will be able to fuzz and write new exploits for third-party drivers.